elixir-lang/elixir-lang.github.com/_posts/2017-07-25-elixir-v1-5-0-released.markdown

 In the snippet above we set a breakpoint in the `URI.decode_query/2` function, which is then triggered when invoked the function.
 We used `whereami/1` to get more information about the surrounded code and we were also able to access the variables at place of debugging.
 From there, we can either set more breakpoints, remove existing breakpoints and continue execution.
 The session ended by calling `open`, which will open your editor at the file and line under debugging. `open/1` can also be invoked by passing any module or function, and IEx will open your editor at that place.

-The debugging functions do not only improve the experience within IEx but also during testing.
+The debugging functions improve the experience both within IEx and during testing.
 For example, if you are debugging a Phoenix application, you can start `IEx` while running your test suite with `iex -S mix test --trace` and then call `IEx.break!(MyAppWeb.UserController.index/2)` to debug the `index` action of the `UserController`.
 Note we gave the `--trace` flag to `mix test`, which ensures only one test runs at a time and removes any timeouts from the suite.

 ## Exception.blame